Collegra/devops-pro-study-plan/README.md

 - January:
     - 3: completed Section 7 Number 208
     - 10: completed Section 8 Number 225 - End Of Course!
+    - <code>There will probably be some additional meetings added as needed</code>
     - <code>12: Meet and cover 25 questions from practice exam</code>
     - <code>17: Take a full length practice test</code>
     - <code>19: Meet and cover 25 questions from practice exam</code>